msalah1193/testProject/README.md

  let controller = paymentBuilder.build(inside: overlay) // handle the result (by pushing - presenting , ....)

 ```
-> Note:- for anonmous journey . \n
+> Note:- for anonmous journey .

 > let documentId = "<#should be empty string #>"

 > let accountId = "<#should be "ANONMOUS"#>"

 > let subscriptionId = "<#subscription Id for the one who paid for#>".